Textualize/textual/docs/blog/posts/await-me-maybe.md

 # No-async async with Python

 A (reasonable) criticism of async is that it tends to proliferate in your code.
 In order to `await` something, your functions must be `async` all the way up the call-stack.
+This tends to result in you making things `async` just to support that one call that needs it or, worse, adding `async` just-in-case.
+Given that going from `def` to `async def` is a breaking change there is a strong incentive to go straight there.

 Before you know it, you have adopted a policy of "async all the things".

 <!-- more -->

-Textual is very much an async framework, but doesn't *require* the app developer to use the `async` and `await` keywords.
-Async in Textual apps is entirely optional.
+Textual is an async framework, but doesn't *require* the app developer to use the `async` and `await` keywords (but you can if you need to).
 This post is about how Textual accomplishes this async-agnosticism.

 !!! info